python-formate/flake8-sphinx-links/README.rst

 .. start short_desc

-**A flake8 plugin which checks docstrings for double backticked variables that should be links to the Python documentation.**
+**A flake8 plugin which checks docstrings for double backticked strings that should be links to the Python documentation.**

 .. end short_desc